Demigodrick/community_bot/README.md

 Change .env.example to .env and fill in with your details.

+Make sure your bot is an admin on your instance.

+Changing LOCAL to False will allow anyone from any instance to create a community on your server.

 # Running on a server
 I recommend screen (if its not already installed) for running this on a server.